farhad324/Auto-Chloro-A-Crop-Disease-Classifier-and-Remedies-Provider-In-Bangla/README.md

 ```

 We used the button boxes in the selection menu and confirmation menu.
-File-Open box gets the image path and text box shows the prediction and remedies.
+File-Open box gets the image path and the text box shows the prediction and remedies.

 ## Current Status & Bugs:

-Currently we can show the disease properly if the image is good.
-Model's accuracy is 94-96%.
+Currently, we can show the disease properly if the image is good.
+The model's accuracy is 94-96%.
 The dataset is not good enough to predict the diseases properly every time.So, it does show wrong outputs sometimes.
 Here, we have 3 types of plants.
 The GUI is pretty simple and it was intentional, although it needs more work.
 Overall, the CNN model is good enough to show some good results and the whole code is working properly.

 ## Future Plans:
 1. Increasing the data, based on Bangladeshi Crops/Plants